Clipping Path Tutorial

 The Clipping Path is simply a vector outline saved within the JPG file.

-This tutorial shows how to use the clipping path in Photoshop.
+This tutorial shows how to use the clipping path with Photoshop.

 (I didn't test it with GIMP, but as far as I know, it won't work, becouse GIMP doesn't support clipping paths with JPG format.)